inffy/dotfiles/README.md

-These are my somewhat non-complete dotfiles for my Hyprland install.
+These are my somewhat non-complete dotfiles for my (mostly) Hyprland install.
 The base config is based on [Typecraft-devs](https://github.com/typecraft-dev/dotfiles) dotfiles which I have then modified somewhat.